I Love Dick

 I Love Dick is written as a series of love letters written to an addressee who is derived from the real-life cultural critic Dick Hebdige.
-Hebdige described the novel as a violation of his privacy "Dick"'s sporadic presence in "Chris Kraus"'s life changes her thinking about her marriage (to philosopher and Semiotext(e) founder "Sylvère Lotringer") and to her work, as well.
+Hebdige described the novel as a violation of his privacy.
+"Dick"'s sporadic presence in "Chris Kraus"'s life changes her thinking about her marriage (to philosopher and Semiotext(e) founder "Sylvère Lotringer") and to her work, as well.

 The Guardian described the novel as "a cult feminist classic" despite its poor reception on release in 1997.

-In 2016, Joey Soloway adapted the novel as a TV series, produced by Amazon Studios.
+In 2016, Joey Soloway adapted the novel as a television series, produced by Amazon Studios.
 The first season was released on May 12, 2017.
 It was directed by Joey Soloway and stars Kathryn Hahn and Kevin Bacon.